 If you decide to rent your property without written permission, you breach your mortgage terms and conditions.
 Please note, mortgage lenders have access to big data; for this reason, they can quickly figure out your position as an accidental landlord.

-Suppose you aim to let your home for the long term, convert your mortgage to buy to let mortgage.
-Consider why you want to become a real estate investor.
+If you plan to rent your home for the long term, you can switch your mortgage to buy to let.
+Before doing that, ask yourself why you want to become a real estate investor.
 What is your rationale?
 Is that the best asset class to invest in for you?
-Useful to know: buy to let mortgages have higher risks than residential mortgages.
+Useful to know: Buy-to-let mortgages have higher risks than residential mortgages.

-Contact us to explore your re-mortgaging options.
-We assess your financial situation and present possible scenarios.
+Schedule a call below and let us asses your financial situation and present possible scenarios.

 1. Maintenance fees.